agimenezromero/PierceDisease-GlobalRisk-Predictions/README.md

 * Compute MGDD and CDD factors

   Once data has been downloaded, the next step is to compute the climatic variables of interest, i.e. MGDD and CDD anual factors.
 We provide a julia script 'compute_climatic_variables' that is prepared to work with the provided example.
 The script loads a self-made library described in [this repository](https://github.com/agimenezromero/ERA5-Land-data-analysis) and computes the climatic variables from the data included in the repository.
+Nevertheless, we also provide the MGDD and CDD factors already computed for this example.

 * Run simulation

-  In this example we provide the code to simulate one year of PD progression (as more years would involve upload more and more data).
+  In this example we provide the code to simulate one year of PD progression (as more years would involve upload much more data, which is indeed quite big, ~Gb).

   The code is as simple as this